 New York City FC is a professional football club in the USA who were formed on the 21st May 2013.
-Major League Soccer (MLS) was expanding its league for the 2015 season and required two extra clubs, but the idea of a second New York MLS club back in 2010.
+Major League Soccer (MLS) was expanding its league for the 2015 season and required two extra clubs, but the idea of a second New York MLS club had been discussed back in 2010.

-baseball club and with owners of the reformed New York Cosmos football club.
+baseball club, and with owners of the reformed New York Cosmos football club.

-Wilpon finances were hit in the Madoff investment scandal, while Cosmos joined
+Wilpon's finances were hit in the Madoff investment scandal, while Cosmos joined

-the second tier North American Soccer League in 2013.
+the second-tier North American Soccer League in 2013.

 MLS

-August 2002, Barca’s vice president of the time, Ferran Soriano became the new
+franchise for a Miami-based team, but the bid fell through.
+In August 2002, Barca’s vice president at the time, Ferran Soriano, became the new CEO of Manchester City.

-CEO of Manchester City.
 Garber got back in contact regarding a New York

 franchise.
 Rumours amassed that the new club had been registered before an